boseji/xxtea-iot-crypt/README.md

 #### JavaScript

-We can use the correct 'js' implementation now for verification with this library.
+We can use the correct `js` implementation now for verification with this library.

 http://www.movable-type.co.uk/scripts/tea-block.html